 - Observe the breathing of a baby or healthy pet.
 Their middle will expand with a soft, gentle inhale and there will be a slight, natural pause after each exhale.

 - If your nose regularly feels blocked try the nose unblocking exercise.
 Not recommended just after eating, or if you have a BOLT test lower than 10 seconds.
 On a normal exhale, pinch your nose and take as many paces as possible with your breath held.
 Try to build up a medium to strong shortage without overdoing it, and when you resume breathing do so only through your nose and try to calm your breathing immediately.
 If you are unable to recover your breathing after two or three breaths you held it for too long.
 Wait for a minute or two then repeat the process up to 6 times, going easy at first and gradually increasing the number of paces you take.

 - Movement is more than just exercise or even physical activity.
 Consider the movement required for efficient breathing as equally important as your favourite sport or current chosen form of exercise.
 Try a diaphragm release, rib stretch or thread the needle to allow your breathing anatomy to be more functional.

 - The diaphragm is a muscle.
-Conscious breathing with a controlled exhalation trains the diaphragm in the eccentric phase (the motion of an active muscle while it is lengthening).
+Conscious breathing with a controlled exhalation trains the diaphragm in the eccentric phase (the motion of an active muscle while it is shortening).
 For a general rule of thumb, aim to exhale 2-4 times longer than the inhale.

 If you would like to learn more about efficient breathing or how movement can help your breathing and have a beneficial effect on anxiety and stress, contact here to see whether Move-Free can help you.